adjust/marmalade_sdk/README.md

 ### 4. Adjust Android manifest

-In order to use your Marmalade app for Android with our SDK, you must edit the Android manifest file.
+In order to use your Marmalade app for Android with our SDK, certain changes are needed in `AndroidManifest.xml` file of your app.

-You can find the needed [permissions][android-permissions] and how to add [broadcast receiver][brodcast-android] in our Android guide.
+Automatically, the adjust SDK will add it's own broadcast receiver for the Android `INSTALL_REFERRER` intent and permissions needed for the SDK.

+Please, have following in mind:

+- In case that you are using your own custom broadcast receiver for the `INSTALL_REFERRER` intent, please follow our [guide][custom-receiver] in order to add needed calls to the adjust SDK.
+In this case, you can go to `AdjustMarmalade.mkf` file and remove line which automatically adds our custom broadcast receiver to your app's manifest file:

+    ```xml
+    android-extra-application-manifest="adjust_broadcast_receiver.xml"
+    ```

+- By default, the adjust SDK extension is going to add the `INTERNET` and `ACCESS_WIFI_STATE` permissions to your app's manifest file. `ACCESS_WIFI_STATE` permission is only needed if you *are not using Google Play Services* in your app.
+If this is the case, feel free to remove this permission unless you need it for something else.

 ### 5. Add Google Play Services

 Since 1 August 2014, all apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
 To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].

 In order to add Google Play Services to your Marmalade app, you should edit your app's `.mkb` file and add `s3eGooglePlayServices` in `subprojects` list.
 In addition to this, you should add following line to `deployment` list of your `.mkb` file:

 ```
 android-extra-strings='(gps_app_id,your.app.package)'